Skip to main contentArrow Right

 Choosing between OIDC vs. SAML

-From a developer’s perspective, choosing whether to implement OIDC or SAML auth infrastructure typically depends upon who the end user is.
+From a developer’s perspective, choosing whether to implement OIDC or SAML in authentication flows typically depends upon who the end user is.

 Ultimately, the choice often comes down to whether the end users and adopters will require SSO functionality.
 You can configure apps, websites, and programs to accommodate both SAML/SSO and OAuth/OIDC functionality.
 But if you have to choose one, here’s how to decide.